California Debt Relief by the Numbers: 5-Year Debt Trends

 If you want to settle your private student loans, you could negotiate yourself or work with a California debt relief company.

-How to apply for the California Mortgage Relief Program?
+How can you apply for the California Mortgage Relief Program?

 To get mortgage relief, you must be a qualified resident of Los Angeles County.
 You also need to be a customer of one of the institutions that has committed to offering mortgage relief.
 Contact your mortgage lender to request mortgage relief.